Offirmo/offirmo-monorepo--2021-legacy/stack--2022/0-meta/tsconfig.json.md

   * useful for older JS runtimes, we are not concerned
 * ??? https://www.typescriptlang.org/tsconfig#preserveConstEnums
 * TODO https://www.typescriptlang.org/tsconfig#plugins
+* composite: disabled for now as it needs rootDir and not sure of the benefits *
 This should be the standard
 ```json
 "esModuleInterop": true,